GAURAV-SSD/health-diet-analyzer-java/README.md

+# Statement

-# Health & Diet Analyzer for Hostel Students (Java)
+**Project:** Health & Diet Analyzer for Hostel Students (Java)

+**Problem Statement:** Hostel students need a simple way to check diet quality and find possible deficiencies.

+**Scope:** Single-user console app with optional scaling to multi-user and GUI.

 **Student:** GAURAV BHARDWAJ
 **Reg:** 24BSA10187

-This is a Java console application skeleton for the course project "Health & Diet Analyzer for Hostel Students."
+This is a Java console application for the course project "Health & Diet Analyzer for Hostel Students."

 ## What is included
-- A simple Maven-like Java project structure under `src/`
+- A simple Java project structure under `src/`
 - Core Java classes for Users, FoodItems, Meals, Nutrition aggregation, and a basic JSON-based datastore
 - Sample data files in `data/`
 - `pom.xml` for reference (no external dependencies)